-In 2022, APF maintained a food pantry garden consisting of an in-ground garden and eight raised beds.
+In 2023, APF maintained a food pantry garden consisting of an in-ground garden and eight raised beds.
 APF partnered with the Oregon Area Food Pantry (OAFP) to grow fresh produce.
-Over 3,000 pounds of fresh produce (22 vegetable varieties) grown for three food pantries.
+Over 2,000 pounds of fresh produce (more than 15 vegetable varieties) grown for three food pantries.
 The three pantries are in Oregon, Belleville, and Badger Prairie Needs Network (Verona).
-Volunteers provided 640 hours of time towards this project and grew over 3,000 pounds of fresh produce.
+Volunteers provided over 600 hours of time towards this project.
 Click here for the 2023 flyer.

 APF's garden is affiliated with the Madison Area Food Pantry Garden network.
 Volunteer opportuniities for individuals and groups are available.

 A new relationship was started in 2022 with Little John’s kitchen.
 We delivered over 300 pounds of slightly "nicked" produce to them.
 They donated 400 square feet of refrigerated warehouse space off Greenway Cross Road, Fitchburg enabling APF to store onions and squash.
 As a result, we greatly reduced spoilage.

 The Center operates 22 community gardens (.25 acres each).
 APF partners with Rooted and Dane County Parks to make this plots of land available to the public.
 This project supports 17 Hmong families and local growers so they can have access to land.
 Multiple families are and supported by each plot.
 Each plot is leased for one calendar year.
 Gardeners are screened to ensure they can maintain a garden of thid size.
 See the above photo.
 Click here for the 2023 flyer.